Labirintami/doc/docs/calendar/api/calendar_date_config.md

 title: date
 ---

-@short:
-defines the date that will be opened when the calendar is created
+@short: defines the date that will be opened when the calendar is created

-@type: Date
+@signature: date?: Date | string;

 @example:
 var calendar = new dhx.Calendar("calendar_container", {